evernym/mobile-sdk/docs/Configuration.md

 There are also some options that can extend the JSON received during Agent Provisioning.

 ##### Common library related options
-* `payment_method` - the name of payment method which was registered by a plugin.
-    In the current state Mobile-Sdk depends on payment library even if payment related functionality is not used.
-    That is why payment plugin must be registered independently before library initialization and corresponding `payment_method` must be passed into config.

 * `protocol_type` - (optional) message protocol to use for communication with Agent and other Users.

     Note: This value must be taken from the JSON received during Agent Provisioning.